 About Dorothy Bury Shaw

 A native Chicagoan, Dorothy graduated from the Chicago Academy of Fine Art.
-The academy’s strength lied in esteemed instructors with active presence in the arts, current publications, installations in galleries, solo exhibitions and museum shows.
+The academy’s strength was in its esteemed instructors.
+Most were active in the arts, featured in recent publications, showing in galleries with solo exhibitions and museum shows.
 Dorothy soaked up the art culture throughout the city, attending openings and galleries, cloistering herself within the Art Institute of Chicago's archives in a private viewing room where many hours were spent studying sketches and minor works not on display.
 She learned to appreciate all disciplines, all mediums, conventional and alternate.
 In the end, she came full circle with a love for contemporary art.

 Dorothy began her art career freelancing in editorial illustration.
 For several years her work appeared regularly in Chicago Magazine, the Chicago Sun Times, the Chicago Tribune, Midwest Magazine and others.
 Although gratifying, she came to know fine art was her true calling.

 In years that followed life took her in many directions.
 There were times of great joy and times of profound loss.
 Through it all she continued to draw.
 And she began to write.